repairtech/eula/README.md

 as applied to transactions taking place wholly within California between California residents, without reference to its conflicts-of-laws rules, regardless of where you actually live or use the Software, or where you purchased or ordered it.
-You hereby consent to the jurisdiction of the Superior Court of San Luis Obispo, California, U.S.A, respecting any and all proceedings to enforce or construe this License Agreement, which are brought by REPAIRTECH or by you.
+You hereby consent to the jurisdiction of the Superior Court of San Jose, California, U.S.A, respecting any and all proceedings to enforce or construe this License Agreement, which are brought by REPAIRTECH or by you.
 <br/><br/>